 Our boat tour

-The different shades of blue that appear on the glacier are intense and unique.
+The different shades of blue that appear on the glacier are intense and unique, rendering me speechless.
 The cracking of the ice, the shocks of the blocks that break off and fall into the water, and the underground noise that escapes from the subglacial caves as it advances brings it alive.
-I could have watched it for hours if the cold hadn’t caught up with me.
+I could have watched it for hours had the cold not caught up with me.

 Two glacier hiking options could complement this boat tour — a one-and-a-half-hour “mini-trekking” and a “big ice” version that usually lasts five hours.